 Diversity in the workplace is often a point of positive discussion and for good reason.
 Diverse workplaces are more likely to be inclusive, progressive and equitable — but they do not eliminate the experience of difference.
+At Fairygodboss, our goal is to help connect women and nonbinary professionals connect with organizations that prioritize diversity and equity, as well as serve as a resource for organizations to improve their own DEI initiatives.

 If you are part of a marginalized or differently-abled group, it can be helpful to find community with people like you at work.
 To fill this need, people at many companies have started affinity groups — groups united by a common interest or a common goal — to foster this kind of community.
 There are several different types of affinity groups and many benefits to being a part of one.
 You can start one in your workplace today, as long as you have a group of interested people and an idea of what kind of group is right for you.